AnthonyCastiglioni/enterprise-network-lab/README.md

 This lab reinforced the importance of establishing a properly designed network before deploying enterprise services.
 Separating WAN and LAN traffic through pfSense, assigning static addresses to infrastructure devices, and using DHCP for client systems created a stable and scalable foundation for future expansion.

-The troubleshooting process also demonstrated the importance of considering both network-level and host-level firewalls when diagnosing connectivity issues.

 ---